 Q: IF I REACH OUT VIA A MESSAGING APP, WHICH TERMS OF SERVICE APPLY TO ME?

 A: By contacting Crisis Text Line through Facebook Messenger or Kik, users agree to the messaging app’s Terms of Service, as well as Crisis Text Line’s Terms of Service.

 Q: WHAT ARE ALL OF THE CRISIS ISSUES YOU TRACK?
 CAN YOU ADD MORE?

 A: Data access is available to approved academic researchers.
-The application will be available here in late January 2016.
+The application is available here.
 Otherwise, please visit www.crisistrends.org to see the latest trends in how texters are experiencing crisis.

 Q: HOW CAN I DONATE TO CRISIS TEXT LINE?

 A: You can donate via Paypal (link here) or by sending a check to:

 New York, NY 10010